SOVEREIGN-NET/Sov-Net-Full/browser/README_WEB4_DASHBOARD.md

 ## Overview

 This is a streamlined, elegant implementation of the complete ZHTP Web4 ecosystem dashboard.
-It showcases all the revolutionary features of the Zero-Knowledge Hypertext Transfer Protocol in a clean, user-friendly interface.
+It showcases all the features of the Zero-Knowledge Hypertext Transfer Protocol in a clean, user-friendly interface.

 ##  Features